Samfundet/Samfundet4/docs/approving-dependabot-prs.md

 - Generally, to SAVE TIME you should check and approve dependabot pull requests in the order of when the last one was merged.
 That is; approve and merge a dependabot pull request, then go on to the next one.

 - You will save time by running the pipeline and merging up to date master into the dependabot branch (change branch) locally.
 That is; not doing it in GitHub.
+> The `/dependabot` skill does this automatically — it merges master into each PR branch and pushes the update before running the pipeline.

 - Tell Web when you approve and merge dependabot pull requests so that they can rebuild their docker instance after they pull from the new version of the master branch.